 Looking for a better way to automate your business workflows across cloud and on-premises environments?

-With the backing of the scalable Azure cloud platform and seamless integration with multiple sources, Logic Apps is rapidly growing in popularity among businesses wishing to drive operational agility and stay competitive - and the best part is you don’t need to write code.
+With the backing of the scalable Azure cloud platform and seamless integration with multiple sources, Logic Apps is rapidly growing in popularity among businesses wishing to drive operational agility while consolidating their services in the Azure cloud.

 Azure Logic Apps is an Integration Platform as a Service (iPaaS) that allows you to connect all enterprise and Software as a Service (SaaS) applications, data and services your organisation relies on - across cloud, on-premises environments or both - to create and deploy customised, automated workflow solutions.

 As Microsoft’s main iPaaS offering, Azure Logic Apps uses the power of the Azure cloud platform to automatically scale and meet user demand - you don’t have to worry about infrastructure capacity, hosting, maintenance or availability for your workflows.
 If your business is already on the Microsoft Azure Cloud, Logic Apps is also readily accessible and seamlessly integrated with other Azure services.

 With Azure Logic Apps, you can build workflows (business processes and orchestration) based on certain actions and triggers.
 These help automate your processes, handle events, and monitor operations with real-time alerts and diagnostic capabilities.

 Each workflow begins with a trigger set by the user, which occurs when a specific event happens or certain criteria is met.
 Logic Apps creates a logic app instance whenever that trigger fires to run an action.
 One example is setting a trigger for Office 365; the criteria could be when a spreadsheet is updated.
 If the trigger detects an event that matches the set criteria, it will run the workflow’s action, such as an automated email notification to staff.

 Some common examples of workloads you can create and automate with Azure logic apps include: